 |We use Molecular Devices™ ImageXpress Micro XL®, an automated microscope, with bright field, led light source, 5 fluorescence cubes, 8 objectives, for fixed or live imaging, and Z-stack capacity.
 This microscope allows the user to acquire a large amount of high quality images.
 It can handle any type of culture plates, but the facility recommends a specific one which has been tested and fully set up on the instrument.
 It has a fast connection to our remote server to allow image transfer and storage on a secured support.
 After a short training on the acquisition software, any user should be rapidly independent.
 Originally dedicated to screening projects this tool has become now more widely used for every day experiment which involves several test conditions.|

-In order to facilitate the data storage and analysis to all users, the facility has developed a fully integrated data management system, based on Molecular DevicesTM software environment.
-All data generated are automatically saved on a secured server, and are easily accessible at any time with no risk of data or metadata lose.
-Thanks to the installation of dedicated virtual machines, any user can access his data at any time using a direct or VPN connection to the UNIGE network.
+In order to facilitate the data storage and analysis to all users, ACCESS Geneva has developed a fully integrated data management system, based on Molecular DevicesTM software environment.
+All data generated are automatically saved on a secured server and are easily accessible at any time with no risk of data or metadata lose.
+Thanks to the installation of dedicated virtual machines, any user can access his data at any time using a direct or VPN connection to the University of Geneva network.

 |The large amount of data generated by a complex phenotypic analysis is not easy to handle and requires an appropriate data analysis software.
 For this purpose, we have installed AcuityXpress®, which helps the user, to annotate their plate, plot the data and run statistical analysis.
 A full support and software training is provided to cope with the large and complex data set generated.|

-Our sound expertise is validated by a number of published screening work.
-Below are some relevant examples.
+The sound expertise of ACCESS Geneva is validated by a number of published screening work: